 Spending $7.00+ for a bowl of soup or a salad at lunchtime adds up over a week, a month, and a year.
 For $7.00, a big batch of healthy basic homemade soup, for example, can be made and frozen in portion-sized containers, making the lunchtime meal more healthy and economical.

 I do not eat out a lot.
 I’m not against it but it is expensive and dining out frequently makes it less of a special treat.
 For anyone on a restrictive diet, finding a restaurant that can accommodate the diet can be a real challenge.
 When I do eat out, it’s usually because I am traveling or, if at home, I am choosing to go to a nice restaurant as a special treat.
-If you normally eat out several times a week, cut it back to, perhaps, only once a week and see the difference it will make in how much you spend on food.
+If you normally eat out several times a week, consider cutting it back to, perhaps, only once a week and see the difference it will make in how much you spend on food.
 I never “order in” food and very rarely eat from a deli.
 Stopping at a supermarket deli on the way home from work is a temptation to scoot around the store and “pick up just a few items” while you are there.
 Suddenly, the supper stop just cost $60 instead of $15.

 If you can afford these conveniences, great.
 However, if you need to cut your food expenditures, this might be a good place to start making adjustments.
 Making your own food/beverages is both cost-effective and healthier.